metacpan/metacpan-cpan-extracted/distros/S/SQL-Translator-Parser-OpenAPI/README.md

       d1 => (1 << 0) | (1 << 1),
       d2 => (1 << 1) | (1 << 2),
     }

+# OPENAPI SPEC EXTENSIONS

+## `x-view-of`

+Under `/definitions/$defname`, a key of `x-view-of` will name another definition (NB: not a full JSON pointer).
+That will make `$defname` not be created as a table.
+The handling of creating the "view" of the relevant table is left to the CRUD implementation.
+This gives it scope to use things like the current requesting user, or web parameters, which otherwise would require a parameterised view.
+These are not widely available.

+## `x-artifact`

+Under `/definitions/$defname/properties/$propname`, a key of `x-artifact` with a true value will indicate this is not to be stored, and will not cause a column to be created.
+The value will instead be derived by other means.
+The value of this key may become the definition of that derivation.

+## `x-input-only`

+Under `/definitions/$defname/properties/$propname`, a key of `x-input-only` with a true value will indicate this is not to be stored, and will not cause a column to be created.
+This may end up being merged with `x-artifact`.

 # DEBUGGING